Letters from Tom and Judy Harvey

-Watch a short video to learn about Tom Harvey’s ministry with our global partner, Oxford Center for Mission Studies.
+Watch: a video about Tom Harvey’s ministry with our global partner, Oxford Center for Mission Studies.

 In his role at the Oxford Centre for Mission Studies, Tom Harvey leads a research program whose impact reaches far beyond the halls of academia.
 “My work is to ensure that OCMS advances innovative and transformative research to empower the ongoing practice of mission globally," he says.
 “This is to help equip the global church with well-trained, creative, reflective, biblically informed and theologically capable leaders who will serve in congregations, mission agencies, theological training institutions, faith-based NGOs and the wider professional community."